ikrishnabhatt/projectGenerator/README.md

-welcome to our peoject generator
+welcome to our project generator

 to install the project,run the following commands